 • Criminal Record Certificate: A certificate showing that you have a clean criminal record.

-• Proof of Enrollment in Social Security: Obtain a Social Security Number (NISS) to show your registration.
+• Enrollment in Social Security: Obtain a Social Security Number (NISS) to show your registration in Portugal’s social security system.

 • Evidence of Tax Status: You will need a NIF (tax number) to demonstrate your tax status.